-- (a) bankruptcy, insolvency, or the protection of the rights of creditors; - (b) issuing, trading, or dealing in securities, futures, options, or derivatives; - (c) financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; - (d) criminal or penal offenses; - (e) ensuring compliance with orders or judgments in judicial or administrative proceedings; or - (f) social security, public retirement or compulsory savings schemes.
+- (a) bankruptcy, insolvency, or the protection of the rights of creditors; - (b) issuing, trading, or dealing in securities, futures, options or derivatives; - (c) financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; - (d) taxation; - (e) criminal or penal offences; - (f) ensuring compliance with orders or judgments in judicial or administrative proceedings; or - (g) social security, public retirement or compulsory savings schemes.

-4. Nothing in this Agreement shall affect the rights and obligations of the members of the International Monetary Fund under the Articles of Agreement of the Fund, including the use of exchange actions which are in conformity with the Articles of Agreement, provided that a Party shall not impose restrictions on any capital transactions inconsistently with its obligations under this Agreement regarding such transactions, except under Article 8 (Restrictions to Safeguard the Balance of Payments) or at the request of the Fund.
+4. Nothing in this Agreement shall affect the rights and obligations of the members of the International Monetary Fund under the Articles of Agreement of the International Monetary Fund, including the use of exchange actions which are in conformity with the Articles of Agreement of the International Monetary Fund, provided that a Party shall not impose restrictions on any capital transactions inconsistently with its obligations under this Agreement regarding such transactions, except under Article 8 (Restrictions to Safeguard the Balance of Payments) or at the request of the International Monetary Fund.